Q. How long are sessions?

 Is primary care physician approval required?

 Q. Is there a fee for a missed appointment?

 A. If an appointment needs to be rescheduled or canceled, please do so as soon as possible so that the time may be made available to someone else.
 If you can cancel before the 24-hour notice, there is no fee.
 There is a $45 charge for all missed appointments and appointments canceled with less than 24 hour notice.
 There are no exceptions to this.
-Payments for missed appointments or late cancellations are normally collected with your credit card on file (and no later than at the next visit).
+Payments for missed appointments or late cancellations are normally collected with your credit card on file.
 Please note that missed appointments or late cancellations are not reimbursable by insurance.

 Q. Is therapy confidential?

 A. In general, the law protects the confidentiality of all communications between a client and a psychotherapist.
 Information is not disclosed without written permission.
 However, there are some exceptions to this rule.
 Exceptions include:

 - Suspected child abuse or dependent adult or elder abuse.
 The therapist is required by law to report this to the appropriate authorities immediately.

 - If a client is threatening serious bodily harm to another person/s.
 The therapist must notify the police and inform the intended victim.